djm/dotfiles/README.md

 This will install all packages, configure macOS defaults, set up zsh, and symlink all dotfiles.

-### 4. Restart your shell
+### 4. Switch to Ghostty

-Open a new terminal session.
-Everything should be ready.
+Close the current terminal and open [Ghostty](https://ghostty.org/).
+It was installed in step 3 and is the configured terminal from here on.

 ## Post-install setup